Book to Morse Code Translator

 Book-to-audio workflow

-Paste text or upload TXT, MD, EPUB, or text-native PDF, review the extracted source, estimate runtime, then export compact MP3, uncompressed WAV, or browser-native WebM video.
+Paste text or upload TXT, MD, EPUB, or text-native PDF, review the extracted source, estimate runtime, then download compact MP3 audio or use the live browser player.

 Long-form practice files